 The Solution: A PTG Central Tire Inflation System

 Running at one tire pressure for both the field and the road is costing you time and money.
 When you set tire pressure for the worst case scenario—running down the road with a heavy load—you’re leaving a lot of money on the table.
-According to Michelin and Precision Inflation, the U.S. distributor of PTG inflation systems, a central tire inflation system can deliver:
+According to Michelin, the owner of PTG Tire Inflation Systems, a central tire inflation system can deliver:

 When you equip your tractor with a central tire inflation system, you’ll discover additional performance because you’re able to set the ideal air pressure in your tires for every situation.

 Low Pressure in the Field for Maximum Grip, Minimum Compaction & More Profit